No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 ### TRUST-07: Software dependency

 A software dependency is external software that is integrated into the codebase.
 A software dependency could be core to the functionality of the software using the dependency, so a malicious or malfunctioning dependency could compromise the software entirely.

+### TRUST-08: Software update server

+The server used by an automatic updater to check if there is a new version of the software.
+This server will most likely host a list of links pointing to the software binaries on the [software binary repository](#trust-09-software-binary-repository) instead of hosting the binaries itself.

+### TRUST-09: Software binary repository

+The place where the software binary executables are hosted for users to download.
+This repository should only be modified by the [software developer/maintainer](#trust-05-software-developermaintainer).

 ## Entry Points